JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 In a standard Compose Multiplatform setup, a single `ComposeUIViewController` owns the entire iOS app: tabs, navigation stack, back gestures, and screen content.

-This approach works, but with trade-offs:

-* The tab bar and navigation transitions look like Material 3, not native iOS.
-* You can't use iOS 26's Liquid Glass tab bar or system `NavigationStack` behavior.
+Compose Multiplatform's navigation transitions on iOS are designed to feel native, but some platform-level features, such as iOS 26's Liquid Glass tab bar styling, are only available through native iOS components.

 The solution is to hand navigation over to SwiftUI, letting the system render the tab bar and navigation stack natively while Compose continues to render each screen's content.